 The kennel manager will contact you to organise a time for you to bring your dog to the kennels.
-The dog must come in within 3 to 5 days of being called in and must not have raced in the previous 14 days.
+The dog must come in within 7 to 14 days of being called in and must not be nominated to race within this time.

 We also require the dog’s registration papers, microchip certificate (if available), council registration and a current vaccination card.

 On arrival, your dog will be given flea and worm treatments and then have a few days to settle into its new kennel environment.
-After this time your dog will then be assessed according to our Standard Temperament Assessment and if successful will be desexed, vaccinated and microchipped as necessary, in readiness for a new home.
+After this time your dog will then be assessed according to our Standard Temperament Assessment and if successful will be desexed, vaccinated and microchipped as necessary, before going to his new home.
 Many of our greyhounds are placed in a foster home where they learn about their new life as a companion animal.

 As GAP is a registered charity we rely on funding from a variety of sources to provide adequate care for all greyhounds that we take into the programme.
 To assist us in covering the costs for this service, we ask trainers to pay a fee of $60.
 Note, this fee is for microchipped, registered and fully vaccinated dogs.
 Additional fees will apply for dogs that do not meet these requirements.